-Particulars As at 31st March 2022 As at 31st March 2021 Sales tax related matters 5.10 5.10 Total 5.10 5.10 Rs 1 27 Lakhs is the amount denosited under dispute in the earlier years is is the amount deposited under dispute in the earlier years
+Particulars As at 31 March 2023 As at 31 March 2022

+Indirect tax related matters 154.74 5.10

+Total 154.74 5.10

+^{} Nil (Earlier Years - 1.27 Lakhs is the amount deposited under dispute)

 Management Assessment

 The amount shown under Contingent Liabilities and disputed claims represent the best possible estimates arrived at on the basis of available information.
 Further, various Government authorities raise issues/clarifications in the normal course of business and the Company has provided its responses to the same and no formal demands/claims has been made by the authorities in respect of the same other than those pending before various judicial/regulatory forums as disclosed above.
 The uncertainties and possible reimbursement in respect of the above are dependent on the outcome of the various legal proceedings which have been initiated by the Company or the Claimants, as the case may be and, therefore, cannot be predicted accurately.
 The Company has reviewed all the proceedings and has adequately provided for wherever provisions are required and disclosed contingent liabilities wherever applicable, in its financial statements.
 The Company does not expect the outcome of these proceedings to have a material adverse effect on the financial statements.